Buffett plays down health concern, mulled megadeal

 This year's meeting had fewer fireworks than the 2011 meeting, which was dominated by the then-recent, scandal-driven resignation of Buffett heir apparent David Sokol.

-Yet Buffett offered a blunt assessment on a scandal enveloping Wal-Mart Stores Inc, in which Berkshire held a $2.33 billion common stock stake at year end.
+Yet Buffett offered a blunt assessment on a scandal enveloping Wal-Mart Stores Inc (WMT.N), in which Berkshire held a $2.33 billion common stock stake at year end.

 "If you read the New York Times story, and there's always another side to it, it looks like they may well have made a mistake in how that was handled," Buffett said.